 1. An accurate drawing of the ellipses on the plant pots

 Ellipses can make or break your drawing of pots or cups when painting still life’s, the most common mistakes are overstating the ellipse shape or creating a sharp edge at the centre of the ellipse rather that one continuous smooth curve.
 (You can see an example in Set up #4 here: Are You Making Any of These 7 Compositional Mistakes with Your Still-life Paintings? )

-So to help with this, I’m going to be sketching out first with a pencil and then using an acrylic marker.
+To help with this, I’m going to be sketching out first with a pencil and then using an acrylic marker.

-2. Keeping the background hues muted so they don’t overpower the main subject.
+2. Keeping the background hues muted, so they don’t overpower the main subject.

 Colour swatch from the mortar between the bricks for the coloured ground

-For example, on the brick wall, the general hues I can see are a yellow grey (in the mortar) and a muted purple and muted red-orange in the bricks.
+For example, the general hues I can see on the brick wall are a yellow grey (in the mortar) and a muted purple and muted red-orange in the bricks.

-If I paint the ground colour a yellow-grey, then use a muted purple (Violet Iron Oxide) and a muted red-orange (Venetian Red) I know I can quickly mix 90% of the colours within that area of the painting.
+If I paint the ground colour a yellow-grey, then use a muted purple (Violet Iron Oxide) and a muted red-orange (Venetian Red), I know I can quickly mix 90% of the colours within that area of the painting.